anontechnology/documentation/docs/tutorials/reports.md

 A human-readable name to show at a glance what this report is measuring.

 #### Report type
-What type of report this will be: activity volume, users percent change, or activity percent change.
+What type of report this will be: activity volume, data subjects percent change, or activity percent change.
 See [Types of Reports](#types-of-reports) for more information; many report types have specific parameters that you will also need to provide.

 #### Frequency
 How often to calculate the analytics for this report.
 Options are once per day, once per week, once per month, once per quarter, and once per year.